tjira/acorn/docs/pages/realtimepropagation.md

 ---
 {% include mathjax.html %}

-# Real Time Propagation
+# Real Time Propagation<!--\label{sec:real_time_propagation}-->

-Real time propagation is a computational approach used to study the time evolution of quantum systems according to the Time Dependent Schrödinger Equation.
+Real time propagation is a computational approach used to study the time evolution of quantum systems according to the Time-Dependent Schrödinger Equation.
 It is essential for modeling dynamic processes such as electronic excitations, molecular vibrations, and non equilibrium phenomena in quantum chemistry.
 By solving the wavefunction’s evolution step by step in real time, this method captures transient states and ultrafast reactions.
 However, due to the exponential growth of computational complexity, real time propagation is feasible only for small systems or simplified models.

 ## Theoretical Background

-The time evolution in quantum mechanics is governed by the Time Dependent Schrödinger Equation in the form
+The time evolution in quantum mechanics is governed by the Time-Dependent Schrödinger Equation in the form

 \begin{equation}\label{eq:tdse}
 \mathrm{i}\hbar\frac{\mathrm{d}}{\mathrm{d}t}\ket{\Psi\left(t\right)}=\hat{\mathbf{H}}\ket{\Psi\left(t\right)},